ClayRabbit/opencart-admin-webp-support.ocmod/README.md

 With this mod you will be able to upload and use WEBP images for your products etc.

-(But remeber - they will not be displayed in older browsers.)
+(But they will not be displayed in older browsers.)

 https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=45839